Find a loan now

-When you find yourself with a financial shortfall, one option is to borrow money from friends or family, to avoid interest charges.
-If the Bank of Mum and Dad is closed, however, and the expenditure can’t be put off, you might want to consider the following alternatives.
+When you find yourself short of funds, one option is to borrow money from friends or family to avoid having to pay interest.
+But if the Bank of Mum and Dad is closed and you still need money, you might want to consider the following alternatives.

 Always check the eligibility criteria of the specific product you are considering before applying – as well as wasting your time, multiple applications for credit in a short space of time can damage your credit score.
 Most lenders now offer a “soft search” facility, where would-be borrowers can check their likelihood of being approved for a loan or credit card before submitting a full application, and without affecting their credit record.